fabianlischka/InfoSec101/InfoSec101.md

 ---
 > The powerful and famous -- from Oliver North back in 1987 to Anthony Weiner in 2011 -- have been brought down by e-mails, texts, tweets and posts they thought private.
 [Source: CNN](http://edition.cnn.com/2014/03/26/opinion/schneier-snapchat-wickr/index.html)

+---
+> [T]he NSA can eavesdrop on most of the world's cell phone networks, and [...] it tracks location data. [...]
+[A company] sells a system that can "locate and track any phone number in the world...undetected and unknown by the network, carrier, or the target."
+[Source: Bruce Schneier's Blog](https://www.schneier.com/blog/archives/2014/12/nsa_hacking_of_.html)

+---

 ### Why should you care?